laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 Meanwhile, Felicity had been keeping herself occupied by looking through the entire wardwobe, then through a pile of old shoes, including a pair of worn jazz shoes, ‘Mrs. D, you were a dancer!’
 She thought to herself with a smile.

 She noticed a box of dusty record albums.
 Flipping through the box, she lost of time as she realized she knew many of the songs from ballet class.
 "Mr. and Mrs. D sure like the classics!"
-She was so absorbed she didn’t notice Paige or Gwyneth, who were taking turns trying to signal that she need to get back on task.
+She was so absorbed she didn’t notice Paige or Gwyneth, who were taking turns trying to signal that she needed to get back on task.

 Felicity had finished the box when she saw, to her excitement, another pile of records, with a jazz album right on top.